-Seven contributions, not including cross-checks, are identified relating to AHG10, and summarized in the following sections.
+Seven contributions, not including cross-checks, were identified relating to AHG10, and summarized in the following sections.

 Adaptive resolution

 JVET-AH0130 - AHG8: RPR for machine consumption

 This contribution proposes to reduce resolution by 1.25x for chunks of 32 pictures, with a decision driven by object detection loss in reduced resolution.
 Gains are reported for machine tasks.